ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

   <div></div>
 </center>

-In DQN four environment observations are stacked to make the observation more Markovian.
-This isn't done in World Models - the observation is a single frame.

 The **action space** has three continuous dimensions - `[steering, gas, break]`.
 This is a continuous action space - the most challenging for control.

 The **reward** function is $-0.1$ for each frame, $+1000 / N$ for each tile visited, where $N$ is the total tiles on track.
 This reward function encourages quickly driving forward on the track.

 The **horizon** (aka episode length) is set to $1000$ throughout the paper codebase.
-Changing this can have interesting effects on agent performance, and I wonder how significant this hyperparameter is on final agent performance.
+Changing this can have interesting effects on agent performance.
+It is unclear how convenient this choice is - LSTM's (which power the agent's memory) can often struggle with very long sequences.

 ## Working with `car-racing-v0`

-Of particular importance is using `env.viewer.window.dispatch_events()` in the `reset()` and `step()` methods of the environment ([see the GitHub issue here](https://github.com/openai/gym/issues/976)).
+One important hack is to use `env.viewer.window.dispatch_events()` in the `reset()` and `step()` methods of the environment ([see the GitHub issue here](https://github.com/openai/gym/issues/976)).
 If you don't use it you will get corrupt environment observations!

 <center>
 	<img src="/assets/world-models/corrupt.jpeg">